opsplane/handbook/policies/expenses.md

 If you want to buy a multi-person license to access content or a service – first, take a deep breath.
 You're on the road to content nirvana.
 Then:

 * Get permission from your manager.
-* Post a message to R&D and ask who’s interested in participating with you.
+* Post a message to the [Everyone Basecamp project](https://basecamp.com/1719045/projects/4290451) and ask who's interested in participating with you.
 * When you know how many, buy the appropriate license.

 If we need to associate the account with an owner/buyer/licensee, use purchasing@thoughtbot.com.